ahmadalwy3/ahmadalwy3/Behind-the-scene-network-requests.md

 [Back to _Dynamic filtering: default-deny_](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-default-deny)

-[This wiki page out of date and in need of revision]
+**Note:** This wiki page is out of date and in need of revision.
+When this documentation was created, the behind-the-scene network requests uBlock Origin was able to see and filter originated from many places, such as those from other extensions or from various browser operations.
+Since then things have changed: uBO no longer can see network requests from other extensions, and behind-the-scene network requests are now less frequent.
+Because of this, starting with uBO 1.15.20, the `behind-the-scene` scope will no longer be whitelisted by default, meaning network requests from the behind-the-scene scope will be subject to filtering.

 ***